-MULTIPLE APPEALS
+MULTIPLE APPEALS FOR YEAR 7

-If there are several appeals for a year group, the school will hold a grouped Stage One hearing for that year group.
-The school will present the case for not admitting further children to that year group.
-The panel and parents will have the opportunity to ask questions of the school about their case.
-The panel, after hearing the school's evidence, will decide whether the school has proved its case, and this will be advised at the start of your Stage 2 individual hearing.
+Stage One of the Year 7 appeals for September 2025 will be heard as a group via an online platform on Monday 19 May 2025.
+All appellants for Year 7 will be invited to attend to hear the school's case.
+The school will present the case for not admitting further children to Year 7.
+The panel and parents will have the opportunity to ask questions of the school about the school's case.
+The panel, after hearing the school's evidence, will decide whether the school has proved its case, and this will be advised at the start of your Stage Two individual hearing.

-If the panel is satisfied that the academy has proved its case it will move to Stage 2.
-Stage 2 of the appeals will be heard in private over the course of the following week(s).
+If the panel is satisfied that the academy has proved its case it will move to Stage Two.
+Stage Two of the appeals will be heard in private over the course of the same week.

-The clerk will provide parents with written notification of the date, and login details of both Stage 1 and Stage 2 of their hearing; it will be sent to parents at least ten days before the hearing.
+The Clerk will provide parents with written notification of the date, and separate login details of both Stage One and Stage Two hearings.
+These will be sent to parents at least ten days before the hearing.

-The proceedings for Stage 2 of the hearing, which will be as informal as possible, will be as follows:
+The proceedings for Stage Two of the hearing, which will be as informal as possible, will be as follows: